We'll start things off by deploying a storage account in our AFSLab resource group. We'll call this storage account "berksbikesstorage".

-- Disable replication connections in an existing DFS-R deployment
+We'll then disable our replication connections in the existing DFS-R deployment.

 Azure File Sync is a service that allows you to cache a number of Azure file shares on an on-premises Windows Server or cloud VM.